-For this, the streamer had his channel closed and he was suspended for life by Twitch without warning on July 19, 2016.
+As a result of these revelations, the streamer lost the trust of his community and was banned for life by Twitch without warning on July 19, 2016.
 All this happened while Phantomlord had nearly 1.4 million subscribers and 88.5 million views on the streaming platform dedicated to video games.

 Twitch's statements against Phantomlord

-As a result, Twitch filed a counterclaim shortly before the trial began.
-The complaint alleged that Phantomlord "began abusing Twitch's services to defraud other Twitch users, as well as its own community, for its own financial gain.
+As a result, Twitch filed a complaint shortly before the trial began.
+The complaint alleged that Phantomlord "began abusing Twitch's services to rip off other users of this one, as well as its own community for its only financial interest ".

 At the time, the streaming platform was undertaking various crackdowns to "ensure the integrity of its rules and the content delivered on its services."
 Thus, the complaint also alleged that Phantomlord "had been warned and penalized, for this very reason, on multiple occasions."

 The streamer contested all the accusations made against him.
 Moreover, he revealed that it was the firm that had recruited him.
 The latter had made him a contract proposal which, in the end, was terminated for reasons a little obscure.
 Indeed, the lawsuit emphasized that James, by feeding the site, was in fact a partner of the house and did not simply use Twitch.
 This partnership, based on an agreement, was automatically broken when PhantomLord's account was terminated.

 Twitch has finally banned Varga from the siteHe called it a classic act of "scapegoating".
 He was convinced that the streaming service's actions were motivated by unverified allegations that were made public only to profit from its popularity.